Category:

 Early Life

-Mugabe was born on February 21, 1924 at the Kutama Mission village in Southern Rhodesia's Zvimba District.
-His mother was a carpenter while his mother was a Christian catechist for local village children.
+Mugabe was born on February 21, 1924, at the Kutama Mission village in Southern Rhodesia's Zvimba District.
+His mother was a carpenter, and his mother was a Christian catechist for local village children.
 They had both been trained in their professions by the Jesuits, the religious order which had established the Kutama Mission.
 He grew up with his five brothers and sisters and was a member of the Zezuru clan, a branch of the Shona tribe.

-He later won a scholarship to student at the University of Fort Hare in South Africa.
-There he was exposed to Marxist teachings as well as the actions of Mahatma Gandhi during the Indian Independence.
+He later won a scholarship to be a student at the University of Fort Hare in South Africa.
+There, he was exposed to Marxist teachings and the actions of Mahatma Gandhi during the Indian independence.
 He obtained his Bachelor of Arts degree in history and English literature before returning to Southern Rhodesia in 1952.
-Over the next few years, he continued teaching and also achieved other degrees, while also growing more devoted to the teachings of Marxism.
+Over the next few years, he continued teaching and achieved other degrees while growing more devoted to the teachings of Marxism.
 He additionally grew more and more critical of colonialism and wanted to rid Southern Rhodesia of British rule.

 Robert Mugabe Net Worth